carstingaxion/gatherpress-location-hierarchy/README.md

 Nominatim is free but has usage limits.
 Review OpenStreetMap's Nominatim Usage Policy.
 For high-volume sites, consider:
 * Self-hosted Nominatim instance
 * Commercial geocoding service
-* Extended cache duration
+* Extended cache duration (filter the cache_duration property)

 ### What regions are supported?

 All regions returned by Nominatim are supported.
 Enhanced handling for German-speaking regions (DE, AT, CH, LU) uses specific administrative structure (Bundesländer/Cantons).
+City-states like Berlin receive special handling to avoid duplicate entries.

 ### How does this relate to GatherPress venues?